FRC-Team-85/FRC-Scouting-App/README.md

 **Planned Features:**

 * Display data from MySQL sheet in HTML table
-* A streamlined way to export data to am Excel/CSV document
+* A streamlined way to export data to an Excel/CSV document